HenriVDD/henrivdd.github.io/index.md

 :   Observation internship in the closed unit of the psychiatric university hospital departement at Saint-Anne Hospital (Paris).

 **2023 (July)**
-:   Attending the computational Summer school on Modeling Social and collective behavior ([COSMOS](https://cosmos-konstanz.github.io/about/)).
+:   Attending the computational Summer school on Modeling Social and collective behavior [COSMOS](https://cosmos-konstanz.github.io/about/).

+**2021**
+:   scientific mediation among high school students with the association [Declis](https://www.cerclefser.org/fr/declics/).
+An associaton that promotes dialogue between researchers and high school students to create interest in the construction of knowledge.

 Hobbies
 --------------------